-Day & Night Ticket
+Day & Night Ticket (Not currently available)

-There are several ways to get a good view of London, and many tourists are curious about whether or not a visit to the Shard is worth the price of admission.
+There are several ways to get a good view of London, and many tourists are curious about whether or not a visit to The View from The Shard is worth the price of admission.

-Highest Observation Deck
+Second Highest Observation Deck

-The View from the Shard is higher than any other observation deck in London.
-The top observation deck is approximately 84 meters (275 ft) higher than the Sky Garden (which is free by the way).
+The top observation deck is approximately 84 metres (275 ft) higher than the Sky Garden (which is free by the way).

 Dinner With a View

 They have several restaurants and bars which offer a similar view.
 If you’re planning on a special dinner with your significant other, this is a great option.

 Not The Only Option

-Although it isn’t as high, you can also visit the Monument for only £4 per person.
+Although it isn’t as high, you can also visit the Monument for only £5 per person.
 This location also has the advantage of being somewhat historic.
-You can also visit the Sky Garden for free.

 Read about other places with great views of London.